Ernie Kovacs: Start in television

 Kovacs on Three to Get Ready in 1951 with Gertrude, who was donated after Kovacs asked his viewers to bring things they no longer wanted to the WPTZ-TV lobby.

 Kovacs with close associate Andy McKay (wearing a mask made of masking tape), who relocated to New York with Kovacs (and Gertrude) in 1952.

 In January 1950, arriving at NBC's Philadelphia affiliate, WPTZ, for an audition, wearing a barrel and shorts, got Kovacs his first television job.
 His first show was Pick Your Ideal, a fashion and promotional program for the Ideal Manufacturing Company.
 Before long, Kovacs was also the host of Deadline For Dinner and Now You're Cooking, shows featuring advice from local chefs.
 (Note: Now KYW-TV; though the current NBC affiliate is WCAU-TV) When Kovacs's guest chef did not arrive in time for the show, he offered a recipe for "Eggs Scavok" (Kovacs spelled backward).
 Kovacs seasoned the egg dish with ashes from his cigar.
 The sponsor was a local propane company.
 Hosting these shows soon resulted in his becoming host of a program named Three to Get Ready, named for WPTZ's channel 3 spot on television dials.

 Premiering in November 1950, Three to Get Ready was innovative because it was the first regularly scheduled early morning (7–9am) show in a major television market, predating NBC's Today by more than a year.
 Prior to this, it had been assumed that few people would watch television at such an early hour.
 While the show was advertised as early morning news and weather, Kovacs provided this and more in an original manner.
 When rain was in the weather forecast, Kovacs would get on a ladder and pour water down on the staff member reading the report.
 Goats were auditioned for a local theater performance and tiny women appeared to walk up his arm.
 Kovacs also went outside of the studio for some of his skits, running through a downtown Philadelphia restaurant in a gorilla suit in one; in another, he looked into a construction pit, saying it was deep enough to see to China, when a man in Chinese clothing popped up, said a few words in the language, and ran off.
 Despite its popularity, the weekly prop budget for the show was just $15.
-Kovacs once asked his viewers to send unwanted items to Channel 3; they filled the station's lobby.
+Kovacs once asked his viewers to send unwanted items to Channel 3, and the station's lobby was soon filled with items.